-The Leonard Cheshire Global Alliance is a network of over 200 independently managed Cheshire organisations.
+The Cheshire Global Alliance is a network of over 200 independently managed Cheshire organisations.

-We're an equal member of the Global Alliance and have no authority or supervisory function over other Cheshire organisations.
-Each Cheshire organisation has its own independent governance structure and individual NGO status.
+We are an equal member of the Global Alliance and has no authority or supervisory function over other Cheshire organisations.
+Each Cheshire organisation has its own independent governance structure and individual NGO status and is embedded and supported through local structures and communities.

 Structure of the Global Alliance

-The Global Alliance is supported by a secretariat based at our UK head office.
+The Cheshire Global Alliance is supported by a secretariat currently hosted by Leonard Cheshire UK.
 The secretariat helps the alliance to share learning and good practice.

 Global Alliance members in each country are usually organised in national councils at country level and in regional councils across seven regions: